 Those schools and colleges that get out front of the blockchain prepare, setting up their names with courses, endorsements, and projects, will be the ones who set the standard.

-15 Universities Offering Blockchain Courses
+15 Universities Offering Blockchain Courses in 2020

 The course covers all aspects of cryptocurrencies, including distributed consensus, blockchains, smart contracts and applications.
 We will focus in detail on Bitcoin and Ethereum as case studies.